Sessions

 Two different Bearer values

-The Authorization: Bearer header is used for two completely different credentials on different API surfaces.
-Here it carries the user session token (a forte.users.* credential).
-On the server-side API, Authorization: Bearer carries FORTE_API_TOKEN (a forte.projects.* credential).
+The Authorization header with the Bearer scheme carries two different credentials on different API surfaces.
+For Users methods, it carries the user session token.
+For Projects methods, it carries FORTE_API_TOKEN.
 Never mix them.

-• Session tokens default to 365 days expiration
+• Session tokens expire after 365 days by default

-• Tokens can be renewed with a configurable duration
+• You can renew tokens with a configurable duration

-Session tokens can be renewed before they expire.
-When you renew a token, Forte issues a new token with a fresh expiration time.
-The default renewal duration is 1 year, but this can be customized per request.
+You can renew a session token before it expires.
+Forte then issues a new token with a fresh expiry.
+The default renewal duration is 1 year, but you can customize it per request.

 typescript